GeorgetownMcCourt/mapping-poverty-supervised-learning/README.md

 This project aims to improve upon the Poverty Mapping methodology.
 Specifically, it will answer three questions:
 > 1. How accurate is the World Bank’s poverty mapping approach?
 > 2. Are there other data science methods that could more accurately predict poverty status than the current poverty mapping approach?
-> 3. If a more accurate approach is identified, does the World Bank methodology lead to prescriptively different decisions for program implementation than the improved approach?
+> 3. How do the methods’ accuracy impact the calculation of the number of poor households?

-I hypothesize that the models created by the World Bank methodology make fairly inaccurate predictions of income, and subsequently poverty status.
-Other approaches to prediction, such as random forests, will be more accurate predictors.
+I find that models created by the World Bank methodology make fairly inaccurate predictions of income, and subsequently poverty status.
+In this work, other approaches to prediction, such as decision trees and random forests, do not create more accurate predictions.

-## Outline of Repository
-### Guide to Answering the Research Questions
-To answer these questions, I will focus on Ethiopia.
-The World Bank classifies Ethiopia as an low income  with about a 37 percent of its population living on less than $2 per day.

-First, I will create a baseline accuracy score by replicating the World Bank methodology, while reserving 15 percent out of the sample for testing.
-I will score accuracy using the mean absolute percentage error (MAPE) between the predicted and actual income for the reserved sample.
-The data is free to use with registration here: [2015-2016 Socioeconomic Survey](http://microdata.worldbank.org/index.php/catalog/2783).
-To see the R code for this step, please see lsms_cleaning and lsms_wbmodel.
+The outline of this report is as follows.
+First, I will create a baseline accuracy score by replicating the World Bank methodology, while reserving 15 percent of the sample for testing The data is semi-public with registration here: Ethiopia Socioeconomic Survey 2015-2016.
 Second, I will use other supervised learning approaches to create alternative methodologies, comparing their accuracy to the World Bank methodology.
-To see the R code for this step, please see lsms_supervisedlearning.

-Finally, I will use my best supervised learning approach and the poverty mapping model to impute income and/or poverty status into the 2007 census data.
-[Census data available here](http://microdata.worldbank.org/index.php/catalog/2747) I will then compare if the approaches lead to different prescriptive geogrpahic areas to target for poverty alleviation in Ethiopia.
-To see the R code for this step, please see census_imputation.
+Finally, I conclude by comparing the differences in the size of the “poor” population in the eleven regions of Ethiopia.

 ## Results and Conclusions
-TO BE ADDED
+After recreating the methodology on annual consumption data, I found a fairly large mean absolute percent error of 48 in the out-of-sample test.
+This is substantial error in the prediction.
+This confirms somewhat the criticism that the approach may not be accurate enough to be useful.
+In the future, researchers conducting poverty mapping should preserve some sample out of the models to rigorously assess how accurate the model is at predicting poverty.

+I then sought to apply supervised learning to create more accurate predictions, namely regression decision trees and regression random forests.
+Both of these methods showed little improvement over the World Bank’s methodology.

+Finally, I sought to classify if a household was poor or not.
+The World Bank approach found a mean F1 score of 72 on the out-of-sample test.
+The regression forest found a mean F1 score of 64 on the out-of-sample score.
+Again, both of these are not particularly accurate predictors of household poverty status.

+These classification models were then applied to calculate how many poor households were in each of the eleven regions of Ethiopia.
+On average the World Bank OLS model was off by 96,000 households, while the random forest was off by 86,000.
+100,000 households is quite substantial error.

+This work shows that the model matters in classifying poverty and predict total aggregate consumption.
+None of the models tested in this project are particularly accurate, including the World Bank’s current methodology.

+Important policy decisions, such as the allocation of scare national and international development funds, are allocated sub nationally based on the distribution of poverty.
+Researchers need to recommit themselves to establish more robust methods to map poverty.
+Although the supervised learning techniques tried here are not vast improvements over the current methodology, researchers should not abandon them in their search for more accurate ways to map poverty.